 Dangers of Cell Phone Use and Driving

 Despite the belief held by many regarding the ability to multi-task while driving, it is an extremely dangerous practice.
 Cell phone usage while driving also results in thousands of deaths each year.
 Statistics report that dialing during a text message causes an individual to be 2.8 times more likely to be involved in a car accident; simply reaching for a cellular phone device causes an individual to be 1.8 times more likely to be involved in an accident.

 Cell Phone Use Law in West Virginia

 In the state of West Virginia, an individual is prohibited from driving or operating a motor vehicle while texting or using a cellular phone device.
 There are some exceptions to the rule for emergency circumstances including use to report a traffic accident, serious road hazard, or use during official duties by law enforcement or medical personnel.
 If a traffic accident has occurred, an investigation may be launched to determine the cause of the accident.
 If cell phone use is the cause of the accident, the at-fault party engaged in negligent behavior and is responsible for the damages caused as a result of the accident.

 If you or someone you know has been injured in a car accident and you suspect cell phone use was the cause, contact Colombo Law.
-The car accident attorneys at Colombo Law are experienced personal injury attorneys who are focused on obtaining favorable results for our clients.
+The car accident lawyers at Colombo Law are experienced personal injury attorneys who are focused on obtaining favorable results for our clients.
 We serve clients in and around Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, and more.
 To start your journey to obtaining the compensation you deserve, contact us today for an initial consultation.